 Ferragudo is perfectly placed in the Algarve, right in the middle of Faro and Lagos.
 Because of this, it’s a great spot to visit on your way to (or from) the airport.
 There are also many great camping spots if you’re making a campervan road trip through Portugal!

 Obidos has always been seen as one of the most beautiful towns in Portugal.
-In fact, in 1210, the King of Portugal gifted Obidos as a present to his wife, leading it to be nicknamed ‘the town of queens’.
+In fact, in 1210, the King of Portugal gifted the town as a present to his wife, leading it to be nicknamed ‘the town of queens’.
 Obidos has huge castle walls, stunning churches, and flower-covered houses.
-You can actually climb the 13-meter high castle walls and walk their entire 1.6km length!
+You can actually climb the 13-meter-high castle walls and walk their entire 1.6km length!